Links

 <a href="url" target="_blank">link</a>

-Some implementations like kramdown to use below syntax
+Some implementations like kramdown use the below syntax

 [link](url){:target="_blank"}